Thanks for visiting Free Tours by Foot New York!

 These tours depart at 6 PM during the winter and 7:30 PM during the summer, giving you plenty of time to see the skyline of NYC from the water.

 Although shorter than services offered by their competitors, this 60 min Statue by Night Tour is perfect for anyone who wants to see Lady Liberty after dark.

-This is a fully narrated cruise which incorporates several excellent photo ops.
+This is a fully narrated cruise that incorporates several excellent photo ops.